 The Lagoon

-One of the legendary spots that existed on the CBS Studio Center lot was the lagoon from Gilligan’s Island.
-This lagoon was filled in years ago, and a parking garage currently sits in the same location.
+One of the legendary spots that existed on the Radford Studio Center lot was the lagoon from Gilligan’s Island.
+This lagoon was filled in years ago, and a office/parking garage currently sits in the same location.

 The Parking Garage